rust-lang/unsafe-code-guidelines/reference/src/layout/structs-and-tuples.md

 named struct with a `#[repr(C)]` annotation (see [the section on structs for more details](#structs)).

+Homogeneous tuples have the same layout as an array `[T; N]` where `N` is the number of fields in the tuple and the tuple field `i` is located at the same offset as the `i`-th array element.

 Note that the final element of a tuple (`Pn`) is marked as `?Sized` to permit unsized tuple coercion -- this is implemented on nightly but is currently unstable ([tracking issue][#42877]).
 In the future, we may